This article was written by Monique Palomares who works with us on the French version of Mama Lisa’s World.

 Image (cc) from Wikipedia: Ancient postcard representing the Korrigans.

 This article was posted on Monday, August 7th, 2017 at 7:12 pm and is filed under Books & Stories, Brittany, Countries & Cultures, Folktales, France, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.